 Bullying is behaviour from a person or group that’s unwanted and makes you feel uncomfortable, including feeling:

-Your employer is responsible for preventing bullying and harassment – they’re liable for any harassment suffered by their employees.
+Nobody should face unfair treatment, discrimination, bullying or harassment in the course of doing their work.
+Your employer is responsible for preventing bullying, harassment & discrimination – they’re liable for any harassment suffered by their employees.